Kauffman bracket skein modules of small 3-manifolds: Skein modules at roots of unity

+In fact, by \cite{FKL}, $S_{\zeta,\rho}(M) \simeq \C$, but for our purposes the non-triviality of $S_{\zeta,\rho}(M)$ suffices.
+Furthermore, we only need a small part of the sophisticated machinery of \cite{FKL} only.
+A key ingredient in the proof of the \cite{FKL} result is the fact that the Azumaya locus of $S_{\zeta}(\Sigma)$ contains all the irreducible characters of $X(\Sigma)$, for surfaces which are not necessarily closed.
+This fact, for closed $\Sigma$, as in our case can be also deduced from \cite[Thm 1.2]{GJS19a}.
+With this result at hand, we can deduce Theorem \ref{thm:reduced_skein} by the argument of Section 12 of \cite{FKL}.

-Next we will construct similar $\C[\cX(M)]$-equivariant maps on $S_{\zeta}(M)$ for the remaining (i.e. central) characters.
-Here, we can not appeal to the arguments of \cite{FKL, KK22}, since central characters are not in the Azumaya locus of skein algebras at roots of unity.
-It is however folklore knowledge that one can construct such $\C[\cX(M)]$-equivariant maps using Reshetikhin-Turaev invariants \cite{RT91}.
+For each irreducible character $\chi,$ let us realize it as the trace of an irreducible representation $\rho$ and, using Theorem \ref{thm:reduced_skein}, let us fix an epimorphism $S_{\zeta,\rho}(M) \to\C$ and denote the projection $S_{\zeta}(M)\rightarrow S_{\zeta,\rho}(M)\to \C$ by $RT_{\chi}$.
+Recall that for any $\chi\in X(M),$ the algebra $\C[\cX(M)]$ acts on $S_{\zeta}(M)$ and on $\C$.
+By the definitions of these actions it is easy to see that the map $RT_{\chi}: S_{\zeta}(M)\to \C$ is $\C[\cX(M)]$-equivariant with respect to these actions.
+Hence Theorem \ref{equivariant} follows for irreducible characters. {\bf{Central characters:}} Now we explain how to associate $\C[\cX(M)]$-equivariant maps $S_{\zeta}(M)\to \C$ with central characters.
+Here, we can not appeal to the arguments of \cite{FKL}, since central characters are not in the Azumaya locus of skein algebras at roots of unity.
+One can however construct such $\C[\cX(M)]$-equivariant maps using Reshetikhin-Turaev invariants \cite{RT91}.
 We will describe this construction by utilizing the skein-theoretic approach of \cite{BHMV}.